 Acceptance testing

-System testing
+System

 Our Automation Approach In Regression

-We understand your priorities, basic functional cases list, and we can automate the regression suite using an open-source tools.
+We understand your priorities, basic functional cases list, and we can automate the regression suite using open-source tools.
 We run a full regression suite to ensure complete functionality coverage after any server patches, code changes, and database upgrades of your code.

 1

-Comprehensive strategy:
+Comprehensive strategy

 2

-Detailed traceability matrix:
+Detailed traceability chart

 Outlines of the requirements vs. test cases